Caroline Goodall

-Caroline Goodall Pecorini (born 13 November 1959) is an English–Australian actress, screenwriter and producer.
+Caroline Goodall (born 13 November 1959) is an English–Australian actress, screenwriter and producer.
 Awards and nominations include Best Actress nominations AFI Awards for her roles in the 1989 miniseries Cassidy and the 1995 film Hotel Sorrento, a Logie Awards Nomination for the mini series A Difficult Woman, and a Best Actress award (Rome Film Festival).
 Her film appearances include Hook (1991), Cliffhanger (1993), Schindler's List (1993), Disclosure (1994), White Squall (1996), The Princess Diaries (2001) and The Best of Me (2014).

 Early life

 Goodall was born in London to a publisher father and journalist mother.
 She attended St Leonards-Mayfield School and graduated in 1981 with a Bachelor of Arts degree in Drama and English from the University of Bristol.
 Her sister is producer Victoria Goodall.